Use backlink tools wisely! Link building & backlink analysis for professionals. Find the backlink tool that suits you best from our selection.

 The GSC is one of the most important tools for webmasters and also important in the field of backlink analysis.

 With the GSC you can display all linking domains for your own URL.
-It also shows you the most linked pages of your website, the top referring websites and most popular anchor texts of your backlinks.
+It also shows you the most linked pages of your website, the top referring websites, and the most popular anchor texts of your backlinks.
 All data can be exported as a CSV file or Google spreadsheet.
 However, no analyses of competitor sites are possible.

 Since the Google crawler is by far the largest on the web, the quality of the GSC’s result data is also correspondingly high.